-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Alternative care y per visit No prior authorization required.
-The amount you pay for services performed or ordered by an alternative care provider does not apply to your yearly maximum out-of-pocket.
-Non-Medicare covered acupuncture, and non-Medicare covered chiropractic care up to a total of 12 office visits combined benefit limit per calendar year.
-Covered services include: Chiropractic care provided by a licensed Chiropractor acting within the scope of his/her license.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Alternative care (continued) III-Network Out-or-Network Covered services include: Chiropractic care provided by a licensed Chiropractor acting within the scope of his/her license.
 In addition to office visits, some of the covered services include physical therapy modalities only when associated with spinal manipulation, related diagnostic laboratory (Complete Blood Count and General Panel), and x-ray services.
 Acupuncture services provided by a licensed acupuncturists acting within the scope of his/her license.
 Covered services include acupuncture and electro-acupuncture.
+Naturopathic services provided by a licensed Naturopath obtained to diagnose and treat an illness or injury.
 If you are seeing a non-participating Medicare provider, please reference Section 1.3 above as you may be Balance Billed for these services The covered services above are not a comprehensive list.
 Please see table in Section 3.1 for a comprehensive list of services we do not cover.
-Manual manipulation of the spine to correct subluxation See Chiropra ctic services
+Manual manipulation of the spine to See Chiropra ctic services

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Ambulance services \$250 copay per c ne-way transport When in-network: prior authorization is required for non-emergency transportation.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Ambulance services ne-way transport When in-network: prior authorization is required for non-emergency transportation.
 For coverage outside of the United States, see Worldwide coverage.
 For additional covered services, see Global emergency and travel assistance.
 Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
 Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
 Annual physical exam \$0 copay 50% coinsurance No prior authorization required.
 The amount you pay for these services do not apply to your yearly maximum out-of-pocket.
 Limited to one exam per calendar year.
-This exam is covered in addition to the "Welcome to Medicare Exam" and "Annual Wellness Visit".
+This exam is covered in addition to the "Welcome to Medicare Exam" and "Annual Wellness Visit."
 Routine lab work not otherwise covered by Medicare as preventive, including: